Cheryl Holcomb-McCoy

-Holcomb-McCoy specializes in measuring multicultural self-efficacy and cultural competence in school counseling, evaluation of urban school counselor training and preparation, and counselor influence on low-income students' college readiness.
+Holcomb-McCoy specializes in measuring multicultural self-efficacy and cultural competence in school counseling, evaluating urban school counselor training and preparation, and examining counselor influence on low-income students' college readiness.
 She is an American Counseling Association (ACA) Fellow.

-Holcomb-McCoy is currently an Associate Editor of the Journal of Counseling and Development.
+For many years, Holcomb-McCoy was an Associate Editor of the Journal of Counseling and Development.
 She has served on numerous journal editorial boards, including the Professional School Counseling Journal, Journal for Specialists in Group Work, and Journal for Social Action in Counseling and Psychology.

-Holcomb-McCoy is the author of the book, "School Counseling to Close the Achievement Gap: A Social Justice Framework for Success" (2022; 2007, Corwin Press).
+Holcomb-McCoy's book, "Beyond the Doll Tests, Affirming and Uplifting Black Students' Well-Being" (Harvard Education Press) will be available in March 2026.
+Also, she is the author of the book, "School Counseling to Close the Achievement Gap: A Social Justice Framework for Success" (2022; 2007, Corwin Press).
 The second edition entitled, "School Counseling to Close Opportunity Gaps: An Antiracist and Social Justice Framework (2022, Corwin) was launched in February 2022.
 Holcomb-McCoy's edited book, Antiracist Counseling in Schools and Communities (ACA Publishing), was released in November 2021.

 Holcomb-McCoy is on the board of directors at WETA-PBS, Ed Forward DC, and Martha's Table in Washington DC.
 She is the Chair of the Board of Directors at Maya Angelou Schools in Washington DC.
 She is married to Alvin McCoy, III, and is the mother of two children.

 Holcomb-McCoy served as a Faculty Lilly Fellow at the University of Maryland.
 In 2009, she was awarded the Mary Smith Arnold Anti-Oppression Award at the American Counseling Association conference.
 Because of her expertise in college counseling, Holcomb-McCoy was selected to participate as a consultant to the Obama Administration's Reach Higher Initiative.
 In July 2014, she was one of the plenary speakers at the White House's White House's Summit on Higher Education at Harvard University.